Here’s whether it’s safe to share your Amazon order number:

 Outside of these groups, people cannot generally see an order number unless you provide that information directly.

-What Can Be Done With the Order Number?
+What Can Be Done With the Amazon Order Number?
+(2 Things)

 But why does it matter?